functional-dark-side/agnostos-wf/README.md

 #### Disclaimer: This is a work in progress!

 The workflow is still under development.
-Please, conctact us in case you are interested in using it, and do not cite without the author's permission.
+Please, conctact us in case you are interested in using it.

 #### Snakemake workflow usage: